Fraternalilab/AlloHubPy/README.md

 ## Installation

+Note: The user needs to have installed the GSL library In ubuntu one can use: sudo apt-get install libgsl-dev

 The package can be installed through pip with pip install Allohubpy.
 To install all the required packages: pip install -r requirements.txt